thompson-dean/Swifful-Thinking---Advanced-SwiftUI-Course/01_CustomModifiers/README.md

 This lesson is all about how to make custom ViewModifiers to clean up some messy code, or to aid in keeping views consistant.

+you can add many ViewModifiers to your views in SwiftUI as show below.

 ```
 Text("Hello World!")
     .foregroundColor(.white)